-This course will be offered occasionally as an MBA elective course in order to study topics of current relevance and interest which are not contained in the general curriculum.
-Prerequisites: Completion of the MBA core and permission of instructor.
+This course will be offered occasionally as an MBA elective course in order to study topics of current relevance and interest that are not contained in the general curriculum.
+Prerequisites: completion of the MBA core and permission of instructor.

 MBA 509 Project Management

 Project management teaches students the art and science of project management as applied to a variety of business and technology settings.
 Students will learn and practice project techniques that relate to the five phases of project management: initiating, planning, executing, monitoring and controlling, and closing projects.
 The program allows students to immediately practice course concepts in various activities in which they will create key project documents, including a business case, project charter, scope statement, WBS and a project plan.